rdewijn/supertest/README.md

 ##### Details

-The [globaltest](https://www.bioconductor.org/packages/release/bioc/html/globaltest.htmlpackage) is aplied to perform a hypothesis test on a set of peptides.
+The R-package [globaltest](https://www.bioconductor.org/packages/release/bioc/html/globaltest.htmlpackage) is aplied to perform a hypothesis test on a set of peptides.

 Goeman JJ, Oosting J (2020).
 Globaltest: testing association of a group of genes with a clinical variable.
 R package version 5.48.0.